lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 **YOLO models require the dimensions of images to be dividable by 32**.
 In this tutorial, we resize images to 640x320.

 ### Create a script for data processing
-First, create a script `./preprocess/2023-07-19.sh`, which converts labels from json to csv, resizes images, and converts data to yolo format.
+First, create a script `./preprocess/2023-07-19.sh`, which converts labels from VGG json to csv, resizes images, and converts data to yolo format.
 In the end, it will generate a yolo-formatted dataset in `/app/data/resized_yolo`.
 ```bash
 # modify to your data path
 input_path=/app/data/allImages